 Our integrated pathology system (IPS) specimen carrier will be the first of its kind with the potential to address the specimen tissue integrity and providence.
 Further, it will address concerns of biohazard risks in the operating room and lab personnel.
 The IPS will feature a self-sealing, folding design with an adhesive strip that lifts the core sample directly from the needle bed onto the carrier intact.
 Once sealed, the carrier will be placed in formalin for transport to the lab, where it is to be processed as a single, self-contained unit.
 The lab technician will never need to open the carrier or be in contact with the specimen.

 In addition to potentially protecting medical personnel, the system will track each specimen, maintain the integrity of the sample during transport and lab processing, ensure its precise orientation and secure the vital information that the sample contains within the IPS.
 This may help to prevent specimen handling errors as well as reduce overall processing time.

 *Investigational device.
-Not available for sale in the United States.
+Not available for sale.